CONTENTS:

 Corrections to Guide to Dissection of the Dog:

-• On page 220 (top), change "preprostatic and prostatic components" to "preprostatic (cat only) and prostatic components"
+• On page 180 (bottom), change "preprostatic and prostatic components" to "preprostatic (cat only) and prostatic components"

-• On page 224 (bottom text), "bulbs of the penis" should be "bulb of the penis"
+• On page 184 (left bottom line), "bulbs of the penis" should be "bulb of the penis"

 Anatomical Terms: